gardiens/plot_skeleton_NTU_RGB-D/readme.md

 ```py
    pip install requirements.txt
    ```
-2. Download ffmpeg to save the video.
+2. Download ffmpeg to save videos.
 It is really easy to download and works almost every time, you can find it [here](https://ffmpeg.org/download.html)

 ## Usage:
 Follow the getting started to have a quick hands-on.
 Every function are documented
-I recommend to save the videos to see them because the matplotlib.animation can be buggy on some jupyter ( or vscode).
+I recommend to save the video to see them because the matplotlib.animation can be buggy on some jupyter ( or vscode).
 They are stored in the folder videos.